How to run Tezos¶

 If a delegate doesn’t show any sign of activity for preserved_cycles it is marked inactive and its rights are removed.
 This mechanism is important to remove inactive delegates and reallocate their rights to the active ones so that the network is always working smoothly.
 Normally even a baker with one single roll should perform enough operations during 5 cycles to remain active.
 If for some reason your delegate is marked inactive you can reactivate it simply by re-registering again like above.

 The baker is a daemon that, once connected to an account, computes the baking rights for that account, selects transactions from the mempool and bakes blocks.
 Note that the baker needs direct access to the node data directory for performance reasons (to avoid RPC calls to the node).

 Let’s launch the daemon pointing to the standard node directory and baking for user bob:

 tezos-baker-alpha run with local node ~/.tezos-node bob

 The endorser is a daemon that, once connected to an account, computes the endorsing rights for that account and, upon reception of a new block, verifies the validity of the block and emits an endorsement operation.
-It can endorse for a specific account or if omitted it endorses for all accounts.
+It can endorse for a specific account or if omitted it endorses for all known accounts.